 In a nutshell, the plot shows how not only members of the same community, but also close family members are forced to re-orientalize their own.
 Shamsie chooses different narrative paths, corresponding to the five parts of the novel, to reflect how each individual character—Isma, Eamonn, Parvaiz, Aneeka, and Karamat—deals with that re-orientalizing pull.
 The fear of being Othered, of being regarded as the enemy, of being suspected of harboring terrorists, even of sympathy with radicals, of being a “bad” Muslim—in fact, the fear of any conflation at all with anything which may cause their British status to be questioned or, worse, imperilled—is what drives deep wedges into families where politics strain love and family bonds to the breaking point.
 Because Isma reported Parvaiz to the authorities, performing as a “good” Muslim should, Aneeka tells her she is no longer her sister.
 Isma tries to explain to Aneeka: “Why can you never understand the position we’re in?…Remember him in your heart and your prayers, as our grandmother remembered her only son.
 Go back to uni, study the law.
 Accept the law, even when it’s unjust” (HF 198).

 Isma and Eamonn’s fledgling relationship flounders because of his family’s politics.
 Isma disapproves of Karamat Lone’s hard line against British Muslim radicals—which results in the epithet “LONE WOLF” following his portrayal in the national tabloids as the “LONE CRUSADER taking on the backwardness of British Muslims”—regarding him as a “[s]ellout, coconut, opportunist, traitor” (35).
 Having been raised Muslim, and still reciting Muslim prayers when anxious, Karamat “expressed a completely enlightened preference for the conventions of a church over those of a mosque, and spoke of the need for British Muslims to lift themselves out of the Dark Ages if they wanted the rest of the nation to treat them with respect” (59).
-Karamat renounces his attachments to the British Muslim community for political sway—for fear of being seen as a “bad” Muslim—but often gets caught between the expectations of the communities he is linked to: “He was nearing a mosque, crossed the street to avoid it, then crossed back so as not to be seen trying to avoid a mosque.”
+Karamat renounces his attachments to the British Muslim community for political sway—for fear of being seen as a “bad” Muslim—but often gets caught between the expectations of the communities he is linked to: “He was nearing a mosque, crossed the street to avoid it, then crossed back so as not to be seen trying to avoid a mosque” (59).
 Karamat is stuck in the middle, literally and metaphorically, too Eastern to fully embrace the West, and simultaneously too reluctant to embrace his Eastern background.
 He tries to distance himself from his background out of his desire to be accepted like Ranjitsinhji, the “first Indian cricketer to be loved by the English” (233).
 The hypervisibility of Karamat’s Pakistani-Muslim background foregrounds his dual-identity in public perception.

 This situation of in-betweenness recalls the one described by Said of his own positionality as an Arab Palestinian in the West: “There exists here an almost unanimous consensus that politically he does not exist, and when it is allowed that he does, it is either as a nuisance or as an Oriental” (27).
 Karamat’s controversial, re-orientalizing advice for young British Muslim students is: